animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 Perhaps my alternative would've served better, and given her a spiritual, healthy way to resolve a human struggle that all of us share.

 > [!WARNING]
 > It's not just therapists that depend on benzos to deal with root problems whose root causes stem from social problems.
 Many of us drug ourselves, and depend on alcohol to connect with other people.
-The original prescription of benzos for me was for social anxiety.
+The original prescription of benzos for me was for social anxiety, and my personality is so much better for some reason with alcohol.
 I drugged myself sometimes just to be able to connect with people.
+>
+> But I don't think fundamentally, alcohol or drugs are necessary for creating states of mind and society where we all can sincerely, without fear, connect.

 #### The artificial and synthetic